 We’re well into winter here in the northern hemisphere, which may not seem the ideal time to travel to the coldest places in the world.
 But, it is arguably the best time to experience the real side of truly cold-weather destinations or to start planning your next cold-weather trip.
-Here are seven really, really cold places you should visit in 2018.
+Here are seven really, really cold places worth visiting in 2023.

 The tiny town of Churchill has long been known as polar bear central for visitors to Canada’s Manitoba province.
 But, Norway has rapidly gained notoriety as the place to spot these magnificent creatures.
 The Svalbard (literally “cold coasts”) Islands are a remote archipelago located halfway between the North Pole and the Norwegian mainland.
 They are a place of surreal, pristine beauty dotted with the remnants of old mining towns and truly unique arctic wildlife.

-But, they are perhaps best known as “The Realm of the Polar Bear.”
+But, they’re perhaps best known as “The Realm of the Polar Bear.”
 Hurtigruten offers all-in-one package deals aboard their luxury cruiseliners with stops throughout mainland Norway and the outlying islands.
-Passengers have the opportunity to tick a variety of once-in-a-lifetime opportunities off their bucket list, including polar bear spotting, traveling along ancient Viking routes, and photographing the Northern Lights.
-Also of note: Longyearbyen, the islands’ de facto capital, is home to the Global Seed Vault (most recently in the news for being flooded from thawing permafrost).
+Passengers have the opportunity to tick a variety of once-in-a-lifetime opportunities off their bucket lists, including polar bear spotting, traveling along ancient Viking routes, and photographing the Northern Lights.
+Also of note: Longyearbyen, the islands’ de facto capital, is home to the famous Global Seed Vault.

 The number of cruise ships to Antarctica has increased dramatically over the past decade.
-While it still remains the world’s (mostly) untouched continent, package vacation retailers have made it easy for anyone with an adventurous spirit and $10K in discretionary income to visit.
+While it remains the world’s (mostly) untouched continent, packaged cruises have made it easy for anyone with an adventurous spirit and $10K in discretionary income to visit.